Shoojit Sircar: Early work (2005–2012)

-Sircar made his directorial debut in 2005 with Yahaan.
-The romantic war drama featured Jimmy Sheirgill, Minissha Lamba in a love story set in war-savaged Kashmir.
-It was met with mixed critical reception and poor box office revenues upon release.
-His second film, titled Shoebite, starring Amitabh Bachchan remains unreleased as of 2018 due to a copyright legal battle between Percept Picture Company and UTV Motion Pictures.
+Sircar made his directorial debut in 2005 with the romantic war drama Yahaan, which featured Jimmy Sheirgill and Minissha Lamba in a love story set in war-savaged Kashmir.
+The film received mixed critical reviews and poor box-office revenues upon release.
+His second film, titled Shoebite, starring Amitabh Bachchan remains unreleased as of 2023 due to a copyright legal battle between Percept Picture Company and UTV Motion Pictures.

 The debacle related to Shoebite led Sircar to establish his own film production company in 2007 with Ronnie Lahiri, naming it Rising Sun Films, under which all of his directorial films would be made.
-Sircar's first home production was the Bengali-language drama film Aparajita Tumi which was directed by Aniruddha Roy Chowdhury.
+Sircar's first home production was the Bengali-language drama film Aparajita Tumi (2012) which was directed by Aniruddha Roy Chowdhury.

-Vicky Donor and rise to prominence (2012–2020)
+Breakthrough and widespread success (2012–2020)

-Sircar rose to prominence in 2012 with the critically and commercially successful romantic comedy Vicky Donor.
+Sircar rose to prominence in 2012 with the critically and commercially successful social romantic comedy Vicky Donor.
 It marked the Hindi film debut of Ayushmann Khurrana and Yami Gautam.
-The film which was set against the background of sperm donation and infertility within a Bengali-Punjabi household grossed ₹66.32 crore worldwide, against a budget of ₹15 crore.
-It won the National Film Award for Best Popular Film Providing Wholesome Entertainment at the 60th National Film Awards.
+The film, set against the background of sperm donation and infertility within a Bengali-Punjabi household grossed ₹66.32 crore worldwide, against a budget of ₹15 crore.
+It won the National Film Award for Best Popular Film Providing Wholesome Entertainment, in addition to his first nominations for the Filmfare Award for Best Film and Best Director.
 Sircar stated that he made the film because he wanted to explore "a light-hearted look at the taboo attached to infertility and artificial insemination."
 Before filming began, he researched the plot themes for over three years.
-The film was remade in Telugu as Naruda Donoruda (2016) and in Tamil as Dharala Prabhu (2020).
+The film was remade in Telugu as Naruda Donoruda (2016), and in Tamil as Dharala Prabhu (2020).

-He followed it up a year later with the political action thriller Madras Cafe starring John Abraham and Nargis Fakhri with newcomer Raashi Khanna in lead roles.
-Set during the time of Indian intervention in the Sri Lankan civil war and assassination of Indian prime minister Rajiv Gandhi, it received positive critical reception upon release.
+He followed it up a year later with the political action thriller Madras Cafe starring John Abraham, Nargis Fakhri alongside newcomer Raashi Khanna in lead roles.
+Set during the time of Indian intervention in the Sri Lankan civil war and assassination of Indian prime minister Rajiv Gandhi, the film received positive reviews from critics upon release.
 Rajeev Masand of CNN-IBN noted that "Unlike, in the West, it's hard to make films on real-life historical events in India.
 Political pressures and sensitive groups invariably throw a spanner in the works.
 Which is why it's commendable what director Shoojit Sircar has undertaken with Madras Café."